 (NIV) Luke 8:13, “Those on the rocky ground are the ones who receive the word with joy when they hear it, but they have no root.
 They believe for a while, but in the time of testing they fall away.”

 People can stumble us up.
 Media can stumble us up.
 We must be on guard, and what we allow in our life.
 What are we reading?
 Does it have the spotlight on Christ?
 What are we watching?
 Does it have the spotlight on Christ?
-If the answer is no, get rid of it.
+If the answer is no, consider why this activity is in your life?
+Does it distract us from Christ?
+Does it encourage sin?
 Some of the strongest Christians can still be led away by selfish desires.

 (NIV) 2 Peter 3:17, “Be on guard so that you will not be carried away by the errors of these wicked people and lose your own secure footing.”

 Remember, temptation comes from our desires.
-Liking a show, a song, a movie is a form of our own desire.
-If it doesn’t reflect Christ, it doesn’t matter whether we think it is a good “show” or “song” or “movie”.
+Liking a show, a song, a movie is a form of our own desire and temptation can always be lurking.
 (I can’t tell you how much my spirit is being pricked writing this.)